ThePhD/sol2/docs/source/tutorial/all-the-things.rst

 You can put anything you want in tables as values or keys, including strings, numbers, functions, other tables.

-Note that this idea that things can be nested is important and will help later when you get into :ref:`namespacing<namespaceing>`.
+Note that this idea that things can be nested is important and will help later when you get into :ref:`namespacing<namespacing>`.

 functions